 Our Team | Nuestro Equipo

-Anyoliny “Angie” Sánchez is a fourth-year doctoral student in the Counseling Psychology program at Arizona State University.
+Anyoliny “Angie” Sánchez, MEd is a fifth-year doctoral student in the Counseling Psychology program at Arizona State University.
 Before joining the PLENA lab, Angie earned her master’s degree in counseling psychology at the University of Kentucky.
 Her research and clinical interests center on the intersectional experiences of AfroLatinxs in the United States, particularly AfroDominicans.
+Her dissertation study focuses on understanding how colonial mentality influences hair esteem and mental health among Dominican populations.
 She is also interested in providing Spanish-language psychotherapy.
 Angie is also a student representative in the National Latinx Psychological Association.
-Angie recently defended her thesis titled, “¡Por la Patria!”: A content analysis of psychological research with Dominicans (AfroLatinx) from 2000 to 2021.
+In the fall of 2025, Angie will begin her pre-doctoral internship at the University of Florida.
 Angie is bilingual in English and Spanish.

-Paola N. Morales Hernández, MS will be joining the PLENA lab in the fall of 2024.
+Paola N. Morales Hernández, MA is a second-year doctoral student in the Counseling Psychology program at Arizona State University and a native of Puerto Rico.
 She received a bachelor’s of arts in psychology from the University of Puerto Rico, Mayaguez and a master's degree in psychology from New York University.
 Among her topics of interest are attachment styles, ethnicity, culture, and colonial mentality in Puerto Ricans and how these factors affect the development of their interpersonal and romantic relationships.
+Her master’s thesis examines how coloniality influences cultural values ascribed to Puerto Rican populations.
 Paola is bilingual and a native Spanish speaker.

-Darinel J. López Feliciano, BA will be joining the PLENA lab in the fall of 2024.
+Darinel J. López Feliciano, BA is a second-year doctoral student in the Counseling Psychology program at Arizona State University and a native of Puerto Rico.
 In 2022, he received a bachelor’s of arts in psychology from the University of Puerto Rico, Mayaguez.
 His research interest focuses on studying how colonialism in Puerto Rico affects Puerto Ricans, with a focus on studying colonial mentality in said population.
 He is also very passionate about working with communities, especially marginalized communities of low-income.
-His research interests also include understanding the consequences of poverty and on identifying culturally sensitive ways to drive economic mobility in low-income populations.
-His undergraduate thesis consisted on initiating a project to validate the Colonial Mentality Scale for Puerto Ricans (Capielo Rosario et al., 2019) in Spanish and under the island Puerto Rican context.
+His master’s thesis explores how coloniality impacts Puerto Ricans’ political perceptions and positionality between Puerto Rico and the United States.
 Darinel is bilingual and a native Spanish speaker.

 PLENA ALUMNI